About the College

 The Kensington site includes among its neighbours Imperial College London, the Victoria and Albert Museum, the Royal College of Music, the Natural History Museum and the National Museum of Science and Industry.

 A third hub opened in White City in 2017, London’s newest research and creative quarter, within the regenerated BBC Media Village.

 A World-leading University

-Ranked as the world’s number one university of art and design in the 2015, 2016 & 2017 QS World University Rankings, the College has an august history in art and design education, numerous eminent graduates and a remarkable record of graduate employment.
+Ranked as the world’s number one university of art and design for five consecutive years in the QS World University Rankings, the College has an august history in art and design education, numerous eminent graduates and a remarkable record of graduate employment.
 Truly a leader in its field, its excellence in teaching and research has been consistently recognised as being of the highest standing.
 The Research Excellence Framework (REF) 2014 results cemented the RCA's position as the UK’s leading university of art and design, with its research gaining more 4* ratings than any of its specialist competitors.
 Crucially, the College is ranked as the most research intensive art and design research environment to be found in the UK.